Joshua-Miles/My-Lectures/20-rails/LECTURE NOTES.md

 * Now that our environment is all set up, we need to create tables for our app
 * Instead of `rake db:create_migration`, we'll use `rails generate migration {name}`
   * Look at what this did for us!
+  * Now you try
+  * We can also define columns from the terminal!
+  * Now you try!
 * Instead of `rake db:migrate`, we'll run `rails db:migrate`
+* Copy over the seed file
+* Instead of `rake db:seed`, what do you think we'll run?